 Social Media Producing – 40%

-You will be working in teams to provide social media content for either KBIA-FM or the Columbia Missourian.
+You will be working in teams to provide social media content for either one of five newsrooms.
 Your teams will help our newsrooms connect with their audiences by telling their story.
 This may be done using video, photos, information graphics in social media posts.
 You and your teammates will meet with your newsroom clients and determine what the story is they’re trying to tell.
 You’ll figure out a plan on how to help the reporters and editors in that newsroom connect with its audience — and then execute that plan.